Basin Reserve: Cricket history

-The first Test match played at the ground was between New Zealand and England, the first day of which was 24 January 1930.
+The first test match played at the ground was between New Zealand and England, the first day of which was 24 January 1930.
 One-day international cricket was played at the Basin Reserve until 1999, after which it has mostly been played at the larger Wellington Regional Stadium on the other side of the Wellington CBD.

 On 13 March 2011 the Basin Reserve was host to "Fill the Basin", a cricket event intended to raise money for victims of the 2011 Canterbury earthquake.
 The event attracted a crowd of more than 10,000 people, with some spectators sitting between the boundary rope and the fence.
 Players involved in the match included Shane Warne, Stephen Fleming, Tana Umaga, Richard Hadlee, Martin Crowe, other famous former New Zealand cricketers, rugby union players Richie McCaw and Conrad Smith and actors Russell Crowe and Ian McKellen.
 More than $500,000 was raised towards the relief efforts.

-On 17 March 2019 the Basin Reserve hosted an estimated 11,000 people at a vigil mourning the victims of the Christchurch mosque shootings, after indications the original venue would be too small.

-In addition to cricket, other sports have also used the Basin Reserve, including rugby union, rugby league, association football and Australian football matches.
-During the 1950s and 1960s the ground was the main association football (soccer) venue in the Wellington area, and was used for a number of international matches and Chatham Cup finals.